OneNoteDev/MsGraph_Android_REST_API_Explorer/README.md

 Understand the code
 -------------------

-The REST API Explorer project uses these classes to manage interactions with OneNote for Enterprise and consumer OneNote:
+The REST API Explorer project uses these classes to manage interactions with OneNote for Enterprise and consumer OneNote resources:

 ### Sample project organization